gidavies/WebAppDevOpsLab/DevOpsLab3.md

 - Resource Group: Create a new resource group for your web app

-- OS: Leave this as the default of Windows.
+- OS: Set this to Windows (as we will deploy a .NET web app later).

 - App Service Plan/Location: Click on this to create a new App Service Plan.
 Complete these fields:
     - App Service plan: Enter a name, such as WebAppPlan